attestantio/vouch/docs/configuration.md

   # The attestationdata strategy obtains attestation data from multiple sources.
   attestationdata:
     # style can be 'best', which obtains attestation data from all nodes and selects the best, 'first', which uses the first returned,
-    # 'majority', which obtains attestation data from all nodes and selects the most common, 'combinedmajority, which obtains attestation
+    # 'majority', which obtains attestation data from all nodes and selects the most common, 'combinedmajority', which obtains attestation
-    # data from all nodes and groups data by source/target/slot, and then selects the best head within the winning group.
+    # data from all nodes and groups data by source/target/slot, and then selects the best head within the winning group,
+    # or 'simple', which uses a single multiclient.
+If not specified, defaults to 'simple'.
+    # All styles respect the beacon-node-addresses configuration below, falling back to the top-level beacon-node-addresses
+    # if not set.
     style: 'best'
     # beacon-node-addresses are the addresses from which to receive attestation data.
     beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']